splorp/newtontalk-faq/newtontalk-faq.md

 ### When did the NewtonTalk mailing list start?

-Looks like Sean started the list at least as far back as October 1997, as that is the earliest instance of a “sponsor” mentioned on the old site.
+Prior to June 1999, the list was run Sean O’Shaughnessy.
+Details from this period are a bit sketchy, but from what we’ve been able to determine, Sean started the list in August 1997.
+A “list sponsor” was mentioned on archived pages of the NewtonTalk site from October 1997.

 http://web.archive.org/web/19981206175529/http://www.newtontalk.com/

-Before June 1999, the list was run by one guy, Sean O’Shaughnessy, aka the “list dad.”
-Things were happy and carefree, and the Newton had just been cancelled, so no one was too worried :)

 (Sean — “I have been storing all of the NewtonTalk messages in a Filemaker database since the list originated.”)